 I will go to bed when I am tired.
 I will not flick through obscure sports for two hours after my wife has gone to bed, developing a temporary, one-time-only and completely inexplicable fascination with competitive canoeing.

 I will use TV less as a babysitting tool when I have had enough of parenting.

 Actually, let’s face it, I won’t.
 But I will finally teach my mother how to use Netflix on her telly so she doesn’t watch the entire new series of The Crown on her telephone, as she did with the first two series.

 I will successfully answer a science question on University Challenge.

 I will stop passing comment on the hairstyles in University Challenge.
-Especially on the episode featuring my niece.
-(Yes, she is in the team, for Magdalene College, Oxford, and yes, I am deliriously excited.)
+Especially on any repeats featuring my niece.
+(Yes, she was in the team, for Magdalene College, Oxford, and yes, I was deliriously excited.)